We are Covid compliant according to OSHA guidelines.

 Step 4: Remove the Old Housing

-• If your fan is mounted to a joist, unscrew it and gently pull the housing down.
+If your fan is mounted to a joist, unscrew it and gently pull it down.

-• If it’s glued or nailed, you might need a pry bar to loosen it.
-Be gentle—you don’t want to damage the ceiling.
+If it’s glued or nailed, use a pry bar to loosen it carefully—no drywall craters, please.

 Step 5: Prep the Space